United Kingdom–United States relations: World Wars

 The Great Rapprochement saw the convergence of social and political objectives between London and Washington from 1895 until World War I began in 1914.
 During World War I, the Americans planned to send money, food and munitions, but it soon became clear that millions of soldiers would be needed to decide the war on the Western Front.
 Two million soldiers were sent to Europe, with more on the way as the war ended.

 Throughout the 1920s and 1930s, the level of mutual hostility was moderately high.
 The British diplomatic establishment largely distrusted the United States for a series of reasons.
-They included British suspicion of America's newfound global power, intentions and reliability.
-Despite the frictions, London realized the United States was now the strongest power, and made it a cardinal principle of British foreign-policy to "cultivate the closest relations with the United States".
+They included British suspicion of America's newfound global power, intentions, and reliability.
+Despite the frictions, London realized the United States was now the strongest power, and made it a cardinal principle of British foreign policy to "cultivate the closest relations with the United States".

 Although many of the American people were sympathetic to Britain during its World War II conflict with Nazi Germany, there was widespread opposition to American intervention in European affairs.
 But beginning in March 1941, the United States enacted Lend-Lease in the form of tanks, fighter airplanes, munitions, bullets, food, and medical supplies.
 Britain received $31.4 billion out of a total of $50.1 billion sent to the Allies.
-Lend lease aid was freely given, with no payments.
-There were also cash loans were repaid at low rates over a half-century.
+Lend-lease aid was freely given, with no payments.
+There were also cash loans that were repaid at low rates over half a century.
 In August 1941, Churchill and Roosevelt announced the Atlantic Charter at a meeting in Newfoundland.
 It became a fundamental document—All the Allies had to sign it—and it led to the formation of the United Nations.
 Shortly after the Pearl Harbor attack, Churchill spent several weeks in Washington with the senior staff hammering out wartime strategy with the American counterparts at the Arcadia Conference.
 They set up the Combined Chiefs of Staff to plot and coordinate strategy and operations.
 Military cooperation was close and successful.
 Technical collaboration was even closer, as the two nations shared secrets and weapons.
 Millions of American servicemen were based in Britain during the war.
 Americans were paid five times more than comparable British servicemen, which led to a certain amount of friction with British men.